chasm/p0/sprint-1/intro-to-html/README.md

 That's so old fashioned!
 More likely, I'm now using a smart phone and I simply tap the screen.
 Or perhaps I just say the link name out loud and my computer obeys and follows the link.
 However it is accomplished, I can move through a network of resources&mdash;Web pages, videos, downloadable files, etc.&mdash;with ease.

-*That* is <strong style="color:red">hypermedia</strong>, and it has changed the way we interact with the world and with each other in ways we are only beginning to understand.
+*That* is <strong style="color: red">hypermedia</strong>, and it has changed the way we interact with the world and with each other in ways we are only beginning to understand.
 And it all started with HTML.

 Some of the links on the page are hidden and are used by the browser automatically.
 For example, images are not usually embedded in the page.
 Instead, the page links to them.
 The browser automatically follows those links, retrieves the images, and inserts them into the page in place of the HTML `<img>` element.

 #### Attributes

-We can add more information to our box labels (HTML elements) by adding <strong style="color:red">attributes</strong> to those elements.
+We can add more information to our box labels (HTML elements) by adding <strong style="color: red">attributes</strong> to those elements.
 This is like writing a bit more information on the box.

-Attributes each have a <strong style="color:red">name</strong> and, usually, a <strong style="color:red">value</strong>.
+Attributes each have a <strong style="color: red">name</strong> and, usually, a <strong style="color: red">value</strong>.

 The pattern for adding an attribute is: